 Joint Criminal Enterprise

-Although this guide aims primarily to look at sources in English, there still remain some important considerations to have for any person looking into questions related to the ad hoc tribunals.
-Even in an entirely English-based source, other languages can still impact search terms, spelling, and other tasks.
+Although this guide primarily looks at sources in English, other languages remain relevant.
+Even in an entirely English-based source, other languages may still impact search terms, spelling, and the process of researching.

-The case number in research can be very helpful in allowing one to understand the relationship a document has to others being searched.
-Aside from making documents easier to find and displaying what case a document relates to, the design of the case numbers for UN criminal tribunals can be timesaving and important to the research process.
+Case numbers in research can be very helpful in allowing one to understand the relationship a document has to others.
+Aside from making documents easier to find and displaying what case a document relates to, the case numbers can be timesaving and important to the research process.
 The codes, numbers, and structure of the case numbers often act as a marker in letting a researcher know how a case relates to rule changes, other cases, and the stage of the trial the case document takes place in.
-As a result, when considering documents from a tribunal researchers should consult the case numbers given to documents and use them to perform supplemental research in better understanding the area of interest.
+As a result, researchers should be aware of case numbers and how to use them to perform supplemental research.

-Although each tribunal may use slightly different case numbering systems, the majority follow a somewhat similar structure. [ ] By understanding the indicators of these case numbers, a researcher can learn several details about a document and thus the case before even opening the document.
-As an example, case numbers may reveal what year a case is from and thus give the researcher an idea for how many pages it will include as the older cases in a tribunal's history will take far more pages for judges to establish the precedent and applicable law.
+Although each tribunal may use slightly different case numbering systems, the majority follow a somewhat similar structure.
+By understanding the indicators provided by case numbers, a researcher can learn several details about a document and thus the case.
+As an example, case numbers may reveal what year a case is from and thus give the researcher an idea for how many pages it will include, as the older cases in a tribunal's history will take far more pages for judges to establish the precedent and applicable law.
 Likewise, a researcher can know if a document is from the trial stage or appeals stage of a case as the use of "-A" or "-T" near the end of case numbers will mark a case as at the trial ("-T") or appeal ("-A") stage.
-Similarly, other codes exist to indicate the type of document one has found. [ ] In some cases, a change in the case number between documents will clue a researcher to changes in a case that might have gone unnoticed otherwise.
+Similarly, other codes exist to indicate the type of document one has found.
+In some cases, a change in the case number between documents will clue a researcher to changes in a case that might have gone unnoticed otherwise.
 Often, these changes indicate amended indictments, joined cases, and other procedural developments that might expand or limit the scope of searches a researcher should perform in investigating a legal question.
 In general, the case numbers of the tribunals tend to comply with the following format:

 This example tells the researcher that the document is from the ICTY, involves a defendant indicted in 1995, and is the seventh motion pursuant to Rule 65 issued in the case.

 One of the largest difficulties in researching in the area of UN criminal tribunals is that the systems can be both exclusive and inclusive of one another simultaneously.
 This is to say that the jurisdictions of the tribunals are discrete from one another.
 Each court has its own mandate and is charged with investigating, adjudicating, and sentencing crimes committed within set territories and time periods.
-However, although a researcher would be correct to focus on sources relating to the Special Tribunal for Lebanon while researching cases heard by that tribunal, a careful study will likely include looking into the case law of the ICTY, ICTR, and others as well since the tribunals often will cite to one another for legal authority.
-This fragmentation of the legal foundation for the tribunals can make the job of a researcher difficult in knowing when research can be considered complete.
+However, while a researcher would be correct to focus on sources relating to the Special Tribunal for Lebanon while researching cases heard by that tribunal, a complete search should include looking into the case law of the ICTY, ICTR, and others as well since the tribunals often will cite to one another for legal authority.
+This fragmentation of the legal foundation for the tribunals can make the job of a researcher difficult in knowing when research is complete.
 When tracing the development of laws, this can be particularly troublesome due to the inter-relatedness of the courts as each will likely contribute its own jurisprudence to a subject and thus have some authority relevant to a particular area of law.
-Similarly, the tribunals will cite to other international courts and customary law that is outside of this area of UN criminal tribunals.
+Similarly, the tribunals will cite to international courts and customary law that is outside of the area of UN criminal tribunals.
 As a result, a researcher must rely on the analysis of articles, collections, and other secondary sources as a guide for the scope of a particular area of interest.